splondike/dmarc-check/README.markdown

 ## Building

-You should just need the Haskell Platform installed (https://www.haskell.org/platform/).
-After that you should just be able to switch to the directory and run `cabal build`.
+You should just need Stackage installed (https://www.stackage.org/).
+After that you should just be able to switch to the directory and run `stack build`.

-To run it, use `cabal run`.
+To run it, use `stack exec -- dmarc-check`.
 You will need to fill in the configuration file `dmarc-check.conf` (using `example-dmarc-check.conf` as a template).
 The program assumes you have a dedicated mailbox assigned to dmarc aggregate reports.

+## Automated tests

+The application has some automated tests.
+To run these use `stack test`.